collocations.org

 darkest, finest

-This was often thought of as the country''s finest hour.
+The war years were often thought of as the country's finest hour.

-I apologize for phoning you at this ungodly hour.
+I apologize for calling you at this ungodly hour.

 come